Regulation of Pubertal Onset and Reproductive Development

 The role of gonadotropin pulsations in the regulation of puberty and fertility

-At one extreme of pubertal development, deficiency of GnRH results in a spectrum of rare clinical disorders of isolated GnRH deficiency (IGD), also known as idiopathic hypogonadotropic hypogonadism (IHH), in which decreased secretion of GnRH results in impaired secretion of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the pituitary gland.
-The resultant hypogonadism presents with delayed, incomplete, or absent sexual maturation.
-In addition, non-reproductive phenotypic features of this spectrum have been identified in some individuals, including anosmia, auditory defects, and skeletal, neurological, and renal anomalies.
-Defining the physiology of GnRH secretion is critical to understanding the clinical heterogeneity of IHH, particularly in light of emerging gene discoveries that elucidate genotype-phenotype correlations.
+At one extreme of pubertal development, deficiency of GnRH results in a spectrum of rare clinical disorders of isolated GnRH deficiency (IGD), also known as idiopathic hypogonadotropic hypogonadism (IHH), presents with delayed, incomplete, or absent sexual maturation.
+Non-reproductive phenotypic features of this spectrum have been identified in some individuals, including anosmia, auditory defects, and skeletal, neurological, and renal anomalies.
+Defining the physiology of GnRH secretion is critical to understanding the clinical heterogeneity of IGD, particularly in light of emerging gene discoveries that aim to elucidate genotype-phenotype correlations.